What’s the optimal team size for workplace productivity?Harmonie SpaldingLast Updated: October 8, 2015

 -How will they communicate?

--How long will they take to get to optimal performance?
+- How long will it take to get to optimal performance for them?

 And consider creating a team in the sweet spot between 5 and 7… err 6… plus or minus 1.

 What do you think about when forming teams?
 And how does team size play a role where you work?

 -Basketball Photo: “Maurice Jones no-look pass.” cc: Flickr/neontommy

 Top 7 tips to run effective virtual meetingsDecember 21, 2022

 Program manager vs project manager: what makes them different?December 16, 2022